specwizard/specwizard/docs/source/ShortSpectra/shortspectra.rst

 In order to run this example you would need to have `specwizard` installed, the line transition file and a ionization table.
 And some simulation data that can be downloaded by:

 And the input file that contains the details of what we want to be obtained.
-Here we have input confifuration for a EAGLE full snapshot and an EAGLE line of sight file.
+Here we have input configuration for a EAGLE full snapshot and an EAGLE line of sight file.